Mehran Moeini Jam

 mehran[dot]jam[at]tuwien[dot]ac[dot]at

-I am a PhD student at Vienna University of Technology (TU Wien), working under the supervision of Prof. Georg Weissenbacher and Prof. Ezio Bartocci, and a member of the Rigorous Systems Engineering and TrustCPS research groups.
-I received my Master’s degree in Computer Science and Engineering from Sharif University of Technology, where I also served as a lecturer for one year, teaching the undergraduate course on Theory of Automata and Formal Languages.
-During my master’s studies, I had the privilege of working under the guidance of Prof. Ali Movaghar and Prof. Marjan Sirjani.
+I am a first-year PhD student at Vienna University of Technology (TU Wien), working under the supervision of Professor Georg Weissenbacher and Professor Ezio Bartocci, and a member of the Rigorous Systems Engineering and TrustCPS research groups.
+I received my Master’s degree in Computer Science and Engineering from Sharif University of Technology, where I later served as a lecturer for two semesters, teaching the undergraduate course on Theory of Automata and Formal Languages.
+During my master’s studies, I had the privilege of working under the guidance of Professor Ali Movaghar and Professor Marjan Sirjani.

 Research Interests